Balamurugan1962/PAC-MAN-IN-C/README.md

 - **Chase Mode**: Ghosts actively chase Pac-Man.
 - **Scatter Mode**: Ghosts retreat to their corners of the maze.
-- **Frightened Mode**: When Pac-Man eats a power pellet, ghosts become vulnerable and can be eaten.
+- **Vulnarable Mode**: When Pac-Man eats 5 power pellets, ghosts become vulnerable and can be eaten.

 ## Implementation Details